galassie/galassie/README.md

-# Hi there, I'm Enrico Galassi 🐱‍💻
+# Hi, I'm Enrico Galassi 🐱‍💻

 I'm a software engineer and a technologist enthusiast, always thrilled when I can test myself in something new and challenging.